Security Incident Reports: DDoS and TYPO3

 Before Reporting

-• Do not discuss publicly – no posts in Slack, StackOverflow, or forums
+• Keep it off public channels – no posts in Slack, StackOverflow, or forums

-• Verification – is the flaw reproducible in a currently supported version?
+• Verify – is the flaw reproducible in a currently supported version?

 • Communicate securely – emails must be PGP-encrypted